RogerShenAU/ionic-login/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a starter template for [Ionic](http://ionicframework.com/docs/) projects with login.

 ## How to use this template